Define your Primary Aim, Life Aspirations, and Authentic Goals to Focus your Business

 Does a lack of clear business goals cause you to work for the needs of your business instead of the business working to serve your needs?

 Niche Retail was a company that many would consider a fast-growing successful company.
-Gino Wickman, in Traction, quotes Tyler Smith of Niche Retail as saying “We got addicted to the money and the size” (Check out my post on The Growth Addiction to learn how to kick the growth addiction).
+Gino Wickman, in Traction, quotes Tyler Smith of Niche Retail as saying “We got addicted to the money and the size” (Check out my post on The Growth Trap to learn the dangers of growth addiction).
 Smith had started a lifestyle company but Wickman concluded the company had “grown too fast and they couldn’t get out of their own way.”
 Smith and his company later shut down Niche Retail.

 Building your business might have at first seemed like a dream.
 You had the opportunity to build a business from scratch that was custom-fit to you.
 It would allow you to achieve your personal goals.

 At least that how the dream started.
 But as it developed somehow the dream became a nightmare.
 There were opportunities for growth and profit that slowly made your focus fuzzy.
 You were working harder and harder.
 With all this work, why wasn’t your dream being achieved?

 You went from chasing dreams to chasing the next deal.
 In the process, the focus moved from your life to the life of the business.
 It’s never too late to become master again.

 Clearly defining your business goals is essential whether you are just starting out or want to reclaim your original dream.

 Two of the best models to do this were developed in a couple of books:

 • Facilitating Financial Health: Tools for Financial Planners, Coaches, and Therapists by Brad Klontz, Rick Kahler, and Ted Klontz